 In 2004 Visnja continued to compose and perform for special events, including a banquet for the Malaysian Royal Family.
-In 2005 she was commissioned to write music for a short film, and married long time partner Paul Jackson.
+In 2005 she was commissioned to write music for a short film, and married her partner Paul Jackson.

-In 2006 Visnja gave birth to their daughter Alyssa, not long after completing her album "Kitchen Fairytales".
+In 2006 Visnja gave birth to daughter Alyssa, not long after completing her album "Kitchen Fairytales".
 Visnja and family moved to Hepburn in Central Victoria to see if county life would suit them.
 During this time Visnja was commissioned to write music for a stage spectacular Zingara the Gypsy Queen.
 The show was a great success, having enjoyed a year long season at Conrad Jupiters Casino on the Gold Coast.

 In 2007 the town of Warburton in the beautiful Yarra Valley was the next destination in the family's travels.
 When not caring for her daughter full time, Visnja became very involved in the local community and was choir teacher at the primary school for several enjoyable years.
 Warburton was under direct threat of bushfire during the Black Saturday crisis in 2009, which devastated towns nearby.
 This prompted the family to seriously re-evaluate their lives and reconsider their future.